FMCG branding can be challenging, as you’ve got to create a product that stands out in an increasingly oversaturated marketplace.

 Market segmentation in a general sense, is important because it allows you to accurately target the right people.

 If you aim too broadly at a large audience, you’ll end up reaching a lot of people who aren’t that interested in your product/ service.

-As such, you could end up spending hundreds of thousands of pounds on a campaign which isn’t that optimised.
+This means you could end up spending thousands of pounds on a campaign which isn’t that optimised.

 And no business, startup or established, has budget to burn.

-You can segment your audience by splitting them up into categories based on one or more characteristics.
+You can segment your audience by splitting them into categories based on one or more characteristics.